Provable Learning of Random Hierarchy Models and Hierarchical Shallow-to-Deep Chaining: Introduction

 \paragraph{Depth separation.} Beginning with \cite{eldan_power_2016,telgarsky_benefits_2016}, there is a long line of work that aims to separate the power of deep and shallow networks (\cite{daniely_depth_2017,safran_depth-width_2017, safran_depth_2019,malach_connection_2021,venturi_depth_2022,safran_optimization-based_2022,ren_depth_2023,safran_depth_2024}).
 Most of them concern the separation in approximation powers for two- versus three-layer networks. \cite{telgarsky_benefits_2016} proves a separation between $\Theta(k^3)$- and $\Theta(k)$-depth networks, but again the result is purely about approximation and relies on extreme oscillations. \cite{safran_optimization-based_2022,ren_depth_2023} prove optimization-based separations, but only for two-layer versus three-layer networks.

 \paragraph{Hierarchical learning.} Several recent works study learning hierarchical functions using networks with more than two layers. \cite{allen-zhu_what_2019,wang_learning_2023,nichani_provable_2023,dandi_computational_2025,fu_learning_2025} consider target functions that are compositions of two simpler functions and show that three-layer networks can efficiently learn such functions, outperforming two-layer networks and kernel methods by exploiting the compositional structure.
 Results addressing general depth, by contrast, are relatively scarce.
-The work of \cite{mossel2016deep} introduced a class of ``generative hierarchical models" similar to our work, with the data generated through a tree started from a label at the root.
+The work of \cite{mossel2016deep} introduced a class of ``generative hierarchical models'' similar to our work, with the data generated through a tree started from a label at the root.
 Subsequently they proved a separation in efficient recovery of the label between a class of deep and shallow algorithms.
 However, the relationship between this algorithmic framework and gradient-based training of deep neural networks was left unresolved.
 More recently, for any constant $L>1$, \cite{dandi_computational_2025} proposed a class of target functions conjectured to require depth strictly greater than $L$.
-Their analysis, however, yields only a partial, conditional weak-recovery guarantee for this class.
+Their analysis, however, yields only a partial, conditional weak-recovery guarantee for this class. \cite{daniely_deep_2026} proves deep networks can perform hierarchical learning when ground-truth intermediate results are provided to the training algorithm.

 In a different vein, \cite{allen-zhu_backward_2023} studied learning deep quadratic functions using $\omega(1)$-depth residual networks.
 Our target class and techniques are substantially different from theirs.
 Conceptually, their setting is similar to Informal Principle~\ref{principle: shallow to deep chaining} with only conditions~(i) and (iii).
 While their results show the power of $\omega(1)$-depth networks, the absence of condition~(ii) necessitates reliance on the backward feature correction mechanism and a highly specialized algorithm, and precludes a simple shallow-to-deep chaining argument.